dasher-project/dasher-web/documents/Specification/06ZoomBoxSpawning/ZoomBoxSpawning.md

 -   All or part of the box is inside the zooming area limits.
 -   The box's lateral size is above a limit, referred to as the **Child Spawning Threshold**.

->   Second bullet could be replaced by the condition that the child deletion
->   conditions aren't met, or vice versa.

 The child spawning threshold value will come from the user interface.